shining-cat/SimpleHIIT/docs/CI_WORKFLOWS.md

 **Important:** When making changes that affect module dependencies, you must update the dependency graph:

 1. Make your dependency changes
-2. Run `./gradlew generateUnifiedDependencyGraph`
-3. Review the updated `docs/project_dependencies_graph.png`
+2. Run `./scripts/update-dependency-graph.sh` (recommended) or manually run the Gradle task
+3. Review changes: `git diff docs/dependency-graph.gv` (text diff shows exact module changes)
-4. Commit the updated graph with your code changes
+4. Commit both graph files: `git add docs/dependency-graph.gv docs/project_dependencies_graph.png`

+**What's validated:**
+- CI compares `docs/dependency-graph.gv` (DOT file - text format, deterministic)
+- The PNG file (`docs/project_dependencies_graph.png`) is for documentation only

 **If you forget:** The verification workflow will fail with a clear message explaining how to update the graph.

+**Why DOT file instead of PNG?** PNG files can have slight rendering differences even with identical dependencies (platform-specific rendering, font differences).
+The DOT file is text-based and reliably shows actual dependency changes.

 ## Auto Merge and Delete